TakeJoshyy/Murphmon-Tourney-Feb-2025-T1-/readme.md

 Must be live and have VOD
 Seed limit: 150

-**Cost of entry**: 500 bits.
+**Cost of entry** 500 bits.
 You may still participate in the tournament without donating bits but you will not be eligible for the award pool.
 From January 6th - 31st 80% of revenue earned from bits in BigMurph619's channel will go towards the tourney award pool including entry fees.

 ## Point Breakdown
 Best individual points run (Only your PB run counts): all worth 1 point